From Vulnerabilities to Remediation: A Systematic Literature Review of LLMs in Code Security: Prompting strategies for detecting and fixing vulnerabilities

 \subsection{Zero-shot Prompting}

-Zero-shot prompting refers to the ability of an LLM to perform tasks without being provided with explicit task-specific examples.
-Instead of learning from examples, the model is simply given an instruction or a general guideline~\cite{NEURIPS2022_8bb0d291}.
-We provide an example of zero-shot prompting in Figure~\ref{fig:zero-shot}, demonstrating how the user gives instructions without providing any examples.
+Zero-shot prompting is a prompting technique in which a model is asked to perform a task using only an instruction or general guideline, without any task-specific examples in the prompt~\cite{NEURIPS2022_8bb0d291}.
+We provide an example of zero-shot prompting in Figure~\ref{fig:zero-shot}, demonstrating how the user provides instructions without examples.
+Zero-shot prompting has been explored by most of the studies covered in the remainder of the section.

-Steenhoek et al.~\cite{steenhoek2024comprehensive} tested three zero-shot approaches, but only one of them, according to our definition, can be classified as zero-shot.
-For example, one of the two other approaches, involved prompting the LLM to assess whether the given code contained vulnerabilities, with a fixed list of CWE types provided as references.
-We believe that this type of prompting does not align with zero-shot prompting, but in-context prompting (a technique further discussed in Subsection \ref{subsec:incontext}).
-Their experiments demonstrated high performance in vulnerability detection with this type of prompt, achieving a balanced accuracy of about 62\% when used on GPT-4.

-Zero-shot prompting has been explored by most of the other studies covered in the remainder of the section.
 Although effective in some scenarios, zero-shot prompting was generally outperformed by other approaches and used only as a baseline for comparison.